Extent: 256 pages

 On photographing the Lincolnshire Fens: "Nobody does this better than Jon Fox".”

-Frances Pryor - The Fens: Discovering England's Ancient Depths by Frances Pryor at 2:09pm
+Francis Pryor - The Fens: Discovering England's Ancient Depths by Francis Pryor at 2:09pm

 Jamie H - Lincoln at 10:21am

 As with ‘The Lincolnshire Landscape’ before it, the author’s love of the county comes through on every page of this beautiful book.
 It is sure to be another firm favourite with Lincolnshire residents and visitors alike.”